BrockWW/Nuclear-FossilFuel_Energy/Roadmap.md

     - Electricity Generated from Petroleum to CO2 Produced (kWh/t)
     - Electricity Generated from Natural Gas to CO2 Produced (kWh/t)
     - Electricity Generated from Uranium to Waste Produced (kWh/t)
+- Percentage of total electricity generated
+    - Percent of Total Generated Electricity from Coal (%)
+    - Percent of Total Generated Electricity from Petroleum (%)
+    - Percent of Total Generated Electricity from Natural Gas (%)
+    - Percent of Total Generated Electricity from Nuclear (%)
+    - Total Amount of Electricity Accounted For (%)

+We also test what would happen to fuel consumption and waste production if we increased the amount of electricity generated from nuclear power and decreased the amount of electricity generated from coal, petroleum, and natural gas.
+We increased the historical amount of electricity from nuclear power generated per year by 10%, 25%, 50%, and 100%, then subtracted the additional power in equal parts to each other source.
+Doing this allowed us to keep the percentage of total electricity produced per year by the combined coal, petroleum, natural gas, and nuclear sources the same when adjusting the amount of nuclear power produced.
+We did this to not interfere with any other electricity generating sources that we do not investigate, such as renewables.
+From each of the changes to nuclear power produced, we create a plot of electricity generated per year by source, fuel consumed per year per source, and waste produced per year by source using the calculated relationships between electricity generated, fuel consumed, and waste produced from the original data.

 ## Share
 WIP